MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 ### Examples

-The following examples show the sample deep links to invoke the **Stage View**:
+The following examples show the sample deep links to invoke the Stage View:

 #### Example 1